 - The student must be 18 years old.

-- Prior to first period, the emancipated student must give his/her dismissal note to the Principal/Assistant Principal who will determine authorization.
+- Prior to first period, the emancipated student must give their dismissal note to the Principal/Assistant Principal who will determine authorization.
 (See “Dismissals”)

 - The Principal/Assistant Principal has the right to notify the parent or guardian regarding dismissals.